British Rail Class 153: Scotland

-The first unit began service on 19 July 2021.

 Network Rail

-In May 2021, Network Rail purchased three for use on infrastructure monitoring services.
+In May 2021, Network Rail purchased three units (153311, 153376, and 153385) for use on infrastructure monitoring services.

 Former operations

 Regional Railways

 Regional Railways operated Class 153s on many branch lines throughout the Midlands, Wales and Northern England, both individually and with other classes of Sprinter unit.
 They were initially allocated to Heaton (15), Cardiff Canton (9), Plymouth Laira (10), Crown Point (16) and Tyseley (20).
 Class 153s were often found working services from;